Skip to main content

 The SGSA represents graduate students in the Dr. Bing Zhang Department of Statistics at the College of Arts & Sciences at the University of Kentucky.
 The SGSA facilitates bonds and promotes professional development for graduate students.

-The organization was revived in 2020 when Lee Park, former president, and UK graduate student from Incheon, South Korea, was seeking to organize social events
+The organization was revived in 2020 when Lee Park, former president, and UK graduate student from Incheon, South Korea, was seeking to organize social

 By Jenny Wells-Hosley